thomasdanan/leanstats/README.md

 # GHPRs
 In order to get the average time to merge a PR, and list of PRs that took more than 36 hours to merge, within a specific period
 args: the period as start date and end date with following format: YYYY-MM-DD and github login / passwd

+# GHIssuesKPI
+Issues analysis to get information about predictability, time to close issues etc, for all issues cloased in a specific period
+args: the period as start date and end date with following format: YYYY-MM-DD and github login / passwd